Skip to Main Content

 Fifth Third Bank versus Regions Bank

 With a similar Bankrate score, Regions Bank serves borrowers looking to refinance their current vehicle or purchase new or used.
-Like Fifth Third, state availability is limited to primarily the South and Midwest regions.
+Like Fifth Third, state availability is limited to the South and Midwest.
 One standout feature of financing with Regions over Fifth Third is its large maximum loan amount.
 Borrowers can finance up to $125,000, perfect for larger vehicle purchases.

 Fifth Third Bank versus Bank of America

-With a similar funding experience, Bank of America is another excellent option for borrowers that prefer a familiar national bank.
-Bank of America surpasses Fifth Third in state footprint: Drivers in every state across the country can secure financing.
+With a similar funding experience, Bank of America is another excellent option for borrowers who prefer a familiar national bank.
+Bank of America surpasses Fifth Third in state footprint: Drivers in every state nationwide can secure financing.
 It is an especially strong option for borrowers who are unsure of what vehicle they plan to buy.
 The bank has a 30-day shopping window even after you lock in your rate.

 What we like and what we don’t like